 For more information about us, please see our individual profiles below:

 Cheryl has broad experience of counselling a wide range of people of all ages, on both a short term and long term basis.
 She has worked full-time in private practice since 2009 working with both private clients and EAPs.
 Previously Cheryl worked part-time in education where she counselled children, young people and staff.
-She has also had broad experience working for a number of organisations including a local hospice, and holds a current enhanced DBS certificate.
+She has also had broad experience working for a number of organisations, is a BUPA Recognised Mental Health Therapist and holds a current enhanced DBS certificate.
 Cheryl offers person-centred, integrative and CBT (Cognitive Behavioural Therapy) counselling.

 Cheryl is also an experienced counselling supervisor who clinically supervises the work of other counsellors and healthcare professionals.
 She holds a Masters Degree in Counselling and Psychotherapy and a Postgraduate Certificate in Counselling Supervision, among other relevant qualifications.

 Gary is a highly experienced counsellor who has been in practice for over 16 years in various organisations in the North West and on the South Coast.
 In addition to his current private practice work, Gary has worked within the NHS and also in private sector organisations such as BUPA.
 His previous work spans a broad range of issues with clients of all ages from 5 upwards.
 He has worked extensively with trauma, depression and anxiety, relationship issues, sexual abuse and bereavement among other issues.